dmlc/xgboost/multi-node/hadoop/README.md

 Distributed XGBoost: Hadoop Version
 ====
 *  The script in this fold shows an example of how to run distributed xgboost on hadoop platform.
-*  It relies on [Rabit Library](https://github.com/tqchen/rabit) and Hadoop Streaming.
+*  It relies on [Rabit Library](https://github.com/tqchen/rabit) (Reliable Allreduce and Broadcast Interface) and Hadoop Streaming.
+Rabit provides an interface to aggregate gradient values and split statistics, that allow xgboost to run reliably on hadoop.
+You do not need to care how to update model in each iteration, just use the script ```rabit_hadoop.py```.
+For those who want to know how it exactly works, plz refer to the main page of [Rabit](https://github.com/tqchen/rabit).
 *  Quick start: run ```bash run_binary_classification.sh <n_hadoop_workers> <path_in_HDFS>```
   - This is the hadoop version of binary classification example in the demo folder.
   - More info of the binary classification task can be refered to https://github.com/tqchen/xgboost/wiki/Binary-Classification.